 - Ankles = Load – bearing = work harder throughout the day = difficult to give time to repair.

 - Shoulders = Not Load – bearing = work less throughout the day = easier to give time to repair.

 As we discussed in Why You’re In Pain, when Load exceeds Capacity, you get pain.
 When you’re in pain and Load continues to exceed Capacity, you don’t heal.

 Key Tip #1: If you’re serious about restoring ankle dorsflexion range of motion or recovering from your calf, ankle, or foot injury, then you need to deload.
 In this case, that means minimizing walking and especially, prolonged standing.

 Key Tip #2: Orthotics are a must when it come to load management.
 In some cases, an over-the-counter insert can decrease load and reduce symptoms.
-In our office, we use Sole Supports.
-They’re wonderful orthotics casted seated in a maximally supinated position, thus cushioning heel strike, which a non-maximally supinated orthotic cannot do.
-The orthotics also take into account your body weight and foot flexibility, which makes them quite custom.
+In our office, we use the best orthotics out there, Sole Supports (FYI – We get nothing for telling you how amazing these supports are).
+They’re wonderful orthotics casted seated in a maximally supinated position, thus cushioning the arch with each step you take.
+A non-maximally supinated orthotic does not cushion the arch like this.
+The orthotics take into account your body weight and foot flexibility as well, which makes them quite individualized.

 Key Tip #3: Stretch the right tissue.
 Too many people waste their time stretching the calf with their knees straight.
 The gastrocnemius rarely ever has adhesion and does NOT stop the knee to wall test.
 It’s best to stretch the ankle with the bent.
 See the “Specific Dysfunction” part below about which tissues are relevant.